Tellusant/docs/articles-posts/index.md

 Climate change is the problem of the century.
 How do countries differ in their ability to manage the greenhouse gases (GHG) that cause it?

 #### [The PoluSim Universe](polusim-universe.md)
 Our PoluSim solution has expanded majorly since the launch in 2022.
-Learn more in this post.
+It now covers five applications within forecasting.

 #### [The Low Productivity of MBB](consulting-firm-productivity.md)
 There is a sad state of affairs at the large management consulting firms—MBB.
 Not the quality of deliverables.
 The lack of productivity is the issue.